robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 A programming language that supports *first-class functions* allows you to pass functions around as first-class variables.

-To demonstrate what this means and why it matters, let's switch briefly to Python for a second, where the syntax for first-class functions is simpler:
+To demonstrate what this means and why it matters, let's switch for a second from Ruby to Python, for a seconi where the syntax for first-class functions is simpler:

 ```python
 def say_hello():